liorghub/SONiC/doc/ztp/inband_ztp.md

 ![ztp-engine](images/ztp-engine.svg)

 - Run discovery method in which we determine ZTP mode.
 Whether we work with local ZTP json, remote ZTP json, simple provisioning script or updategraph.
 See below order of precedence:
-1. ZTP json file specified in pre-defined location as part of the image
+1. ZTP json file exist as part of the SW image.
-2. ZTP json file downloaded using URL specified in DHCP Option-67
+2. ZTP json file downloaded using URL specified in DHCP Option-67.
-3. ZTP json file downloaded using URL specified in DHCPv6 Option-59
+3. ZTP json file downloaded using URL specified in DHCPv6 Option-59.
-4. Simple provisioning script downloaded using URL specified in DHCP Option-239
+4. Simple provisioning script downloaded using URL specified in DHCP Option-239.
-5. Simple provisioning script downloaded using URL specified in DHCPv6 Option-239
+5. Simple provisioning script downloaded using URL specified in DHCPv6 Option-239.
-6. Minigraph xml and ACL json downloaded using URL specified in DHCP Option 225 and 226 respectively
+6. Minigraph xml and ACL json downloaded using URL specified in DHCP Option 225 and 226 respectively.

 For each option mentioned above, there is a predefined path to a file on the filesystem.
 When the correspnding option will arrive in the DHCP packet, we will parse it and write to this file.
 We determine ZTP mode by checking if the file exist, if it does, we read the URL from it, downloading the ZTP json or the provisioning script and skip all other options.